Type: light battle tank.

 The drive was similar to the Carden-Loyd from the twenties.
 The drive wheel was at the front, which meant that the force had to be transmitted via a chain through the entire hull to the front to a differential at the driver’s feet.

 Driver and commander were in the same room.
 The driver reached it through a flap on the side, while the commander entered through the large tower hatch.
-Since the commander’s visibility was very poor when the vehicle was completely closed, he usually stood in the open tower, leaving his upper body unprotected.
+Since the commander’s visibility was very poor when the vehicle was completely closed, he usually stood in the open turret, leaving his upper body unprotected.

 The small turret was swiveled by hand and was located right offset in the middle of the vehicle.
 The commander also operated the two 7.92 mm machine guns in the turret, for which a total of 2,250 rounds of ammunition were carried.
 The driver sat to the left of the turret.